jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 example.
 For those kind of things, you usually have to fire up the debugger.
 Most of the time, I'd rather not.

-Kotlin has a very handy and elegant (of course) way to do this more cleanly and keep the messiness under control while also giving you a way to get into nooks and crannies that you wouldn't normally able to access in Java.
+Kotlin has a very handy and elegant (of course) way to do this more cleanly and keep the messiness under control while also giving you a way to get into nooks and crannies that you wouldn't normally be able to access in Java.

 They're called [scoped functions](https://kotlinlang.org/docs/scope-functions.html) and the one that's really useful for debugging, literally in the moment, is the `also` scoped function.
 This little